carmenbianca/report-liferay/plan.md

 ### Follow industry best-practices by providing unified and unambiguous licensing information in all source code files

-This resolves the problem mentioned in \ref{license-headers}. @liferay-outbound now mandates the use of a different header, but it has not been implemented yet.
-The new header can be seen in listing \ref{lst:reuse-header}.
+This resolves the problem mentioned in section \ref{license-headers}.
+@liferay-outbound now mandates the use of a different header, but it has not been implemented yet.
+The new header can be seen in listing
+\ref{lst:reuse-header}.

 ```{#lst:reuse-header caption="TODO"}
 /**